 USING A PRESSURE COOKER

-- Add the drained rice and lentils to the pressure cooker.
+- Add the soaked and drained rice and lentils to the pressure cooker (do not cook the lentils).
 Add to it 2 ¼ cup water.
-If you are using stock, then use 2 ¼ cups of it instead of water and omit the bouillon the coming step.
+If you are using stock, use 2 ¼ cups instead of water and omit the bouillon in the coming step.